SINTEF/dlite/doc/transactions.md

 // are done with it.
 DLiteInstance *B = dlite_instance_copy(A2);

 // Make B a transaction with A2 as parent.
-Shown Fig. 2a. dlite_instance_set_parent(B, A2);
+Shown in Fig. 2a. dlite_instance_set_parent(B, A2);

-// Make a snapshop of B. Shown Fig. 2b. dlite_instance_snapshot(B);
+// Make a snapshop of B. Shown in Fig. 2b. dlite_instance_snapshot(B);
 ```
 The result if these commands are shown in Figure 2.

 ![transactions-branch](figs/transactions-branch.png)

-**Figure 2**: *Creating a new branch, from a snapshot of a transaction.  (a) create a copy `B` of latest snapshot of transaction `A`.  (b)  Take a snapshot of `B`.*
+**Figure 2**: *Creating a new branch, from a snapshot of a transaction.
+(a) Create a copy (`B`) of latest snapshot of transaction `A`.
+(b) Take a snapshot of `B`.*

 ### Transaction parent and immutability

-All transactions starts with a root instance with no parent instance.
-All other instances in a transaction has exactly one parent instance.
+All transactions start as a root instance with no parent instance.
+All other instances in a transaction has exactly **one** parent instance.
-All instances in a transaction that serves as a parent are immutable (that is, all instances except the leafs).
-Non-root transaction instances store a [SHA-3](https://en.wikipedia.org/wiki/SHA-3) hash of their parents together with the parent UUIDs.
+All instances in a transaction that serves as a parent are immutable (that is, all instances except the leaves).
+Non-root transaction instances store a [SHA-3](https://en.wikipedia.org/wiki/SHA-3) hash of their parent together with the parent UUID.
 This make it possible to ensure that any of the ancestors of a transaction has not been changed - providing provenance.

 A transaction can be validated with the `verify_transaction()` method in Python and `dlite_instance_verify_transaction()` in C.

 ### Memory management

-Since the number of snapshots potentially can be very large, it is important to be able to store them to disk in order to save memory.
+The number of snapshots can potentially be very large, hence it is important to be able to store them to disk in order to save memory.
 To support this, DLite implements the `pull_snapshot()` and `push_snapshot()` methods (`dlite_instance_pull_snapshot()` and `dlite_instance_push_snapshot()` in C).

 Note that not all storages can be used with these functions, since whether an instance is a transactions or not, is not described by its metadata and hence requires special support by the storage plugin.